 With windshield wiper blades being some of the easiest and cheapest things to replace, make sure you sort out any aspects in the car that might obscure your view and easily increase your chances of passing your MOT test.
 Also, remember to top up windscreen washer fluid before you drive to the MOT centre.

 Whilst suspension issues will be more difficult to quickly check it is sometimes not hard to identify whether there is something wrong with the suspension.
 There may be strange noises when going over bumps or your car may be unstable if you go through corners.
-If you’re unsure exactly what the problem is then making sure to ask help from a professional, they will be able to find out more during an inspection.
+If you’re unsure exactly what the problem is then make sure to ask help from a professional, they will be able to find out more during an inspection.

 Do you think your car is ready for its MOT?
 Then consider getting one with free collection and delivery to the test centre, and save yourself lots of hassle.
 Get a quote for your region now at www.clickmechanic.com/mot